Z-Abera/Mental_Health_ChatBot/README.md

 # Mental_Health_ChatBot
 Aim:
 - To scrape and process the AnnoMI dataset https://github.com/uccollab/AnnoMI.
 - AnnoMI is a dataset of approximately 25k client/therapist interactions.
+More information can be found here: https://paperswithcode.com/dataset/annomi
 - NLP, LLaMA and derivative models will be used and evaluated.

 #How to Use